 Safety first, and often when someone is put on a new medicine, they do not know the side effects.
 The doctor may suggest they do not drive the first week, and you can be there to make sure they do not.
 They may think they feel ok to, but you do not want to put an innocent family or young driver on the road at risk.
 Offer to do any driving and if need be, take the keys.

 Getting on medication is step one, following through by taking meds regularly and being seen by the doctor is key.
 Some people get completely better on meds and feel they no longer need them, not true.
 They need to continue their treatment.

 There is such a wide spectrum of mental illness, from bouts of depression, to panic disorder, to bipolar and so on.
 They can have a mild condition or severe.
 Sometimes the person may need help with a co-occurring addiction.
 If they’re taking medications or drugs, make sure to find them the right help.
 There are some drugs that can cause serious withdrawal symptoms, such as benzos and alcohol.
-Find a reputable benzodiazepine detox like this one, or alcohol detox facility to make sure your loved one stays safe.
+Find a reputable benzodiazepine detox or alcohol detox facility to make sure your loved one stays safe.